FTorch test suite

 New components should come with unit tests written using the pFUnit framework.

-• New unit tests should be added to the test/unit/ directory and start with unittest_.
+• New unit tests should be added to the test/unit/ directory, have names that start with unittest_ and use the .pf extension.

-• New tests need including in the CMakeLists.txt in that directory in order to be built as part of the test suite.
+• New unit tests should be included in test/unit/CMakeLists.txt in order to be built as part of the test suite.

 New functionalities should come with integration tests in the form of worked examples.